• Skip to main content

 When using mashed bananas to replace egg, expect that it can leave a hint of banana flavor and can also increase the sweetness.
 Mashed bananas can also create a gummy or rubbery texture to your baked goods.

-mashed bananas as egg substitution for baking
+Using mashed banana as egg substitute for baking.

 • Perfect for: Muffins, brownies, cakes, and bars